Relintai/pandemonium_engine_docs/getting_started/step_by_step/instancing.md

 Rerun the game and notice how this ball now falls much faster than the others.

+Note:
-.. note:: If you change a value on the `PhysicsMaterial` of one instance, it
+ If you change a value on the `PhysicsMaterial` of one instance, it
           will affect all the others.
 This is because `PhysicsMaterial` is a resource, and resources are shared between instances.
 To make a resource unique for one instance, right-click on it in the Inspector